lovemearowlet/nixless/README.md

 sudo (or doas) make bin
 ```
 ---
-after install make a /nixless dir and add ```resetpkg();``` to config.c in front of each package for most functionality.
----
-to uninstall/update something do
+to uninstall/update do
+to uninstall a package remove the entry then rebuild
+to update do:
 ```
-sudo rm -rf /nixless/(packagename)
+sudo rm -rf /nixless/*
 ```
-if ur uninstalling then remove the entry and rebuild
-if ur updateing dont remove the entery and rebuild
+then rebuild (update utility coming soon)